 An abstention represents the action by a stockholder to refrain from voting "for" or "against" a proposal.
 A "broker non-vote" occurs when a broker, bank or other nominee holding shares for a beneficial owner does not vote the shares on a proposal because the broker, bank or other nominee does not have discretionary voting power for a particular item and has not received instructions from the beneficial owner regarding voting.
 Brokers, banks or other nominees who hold shares for the accounts of their clients have discretionary authority to vote shares if specific instructions are not given with respect to routine matters.
-Although the determination of whether a broker, bank or other nominee will have discretionary voting power for a particular item is typically determined only after proxy materials are filed with the Securities and Exchange Commission ("SEC"), we expect that the proposal on ratification of the appointment of our independent registered public accounting firm (Proposal 2) will be a routine matter and that the election of each nominee for director (Proposal 1) will be a non-routine matter.
-Accordingly, if you hold your shares through a broker, bank or other nominee and you do not timely provide your broker, bank or other nominee with specific instructions on how to vote your shares, your broker, bank or other nominee would not be authorized to cast a vote on your behalf on Proposal 1 (election of each nominee for director) but would be authorized to cast a vote on your behalf, in its discretion, on Proposal 2 (ratification of the appointment of PwC).
-In such cases, a "broker non-vote" may be entered with respect to your shares on Proposal 1 to reflect that your broker was present with respect to your shares at the meeting but was not exercising voting rights on your behalf with respect to those shares.
+Although the determination of whether a broker, bank or other nominee will have discretionary voting power for a particular item is typically determined only after proxy materials are filed with the Securities and Exchange Commission ("SEC"), we expect that the proposal on ratification of the appointment of our independent registered public accounting firm (Proposal 2) will be a routine matter and that the election of each nominee for director (Proposal 1), the advisory vote on the compensation paid to the Company's named executive officers (Proposal 3) and the advisory vote on the frequency of future advisory votes on the compensation paid to the Company's named executive officers (Proposal 4) will each be a non-routine matter.
+Accordingly, if you hold your shares through a broker, bank or other nominee and you do not timely provide your broker, bank or other nominee with specific instructions on how to vote your shares, your broker, bank or other nominee would not be authorized to cast a vote on your behalf on Proposal 1 (election of each nominee for director), Proposal 3 (approval on a non-binding advisory basis of the compensation paid to the Company's named executive officers) and Proposal 4 (approval on a non-binding advisory basis of the frequency for future advisory votes on the compensation paid to the Company's named executive officers) but would be authorized to cast a vote on your behalf, in its discretion, on Proposal 2 (ratification of the appointment of PwC).
+In such cases, a "broker non-vote" may be entered with respect to your shares on Proposal 1, Proposal 3 and Proposal 4 to reflect that your broker was present with respect to your shares at the meeting but was not exercising voting rights on your behalf with respect to those shares.
 Broker non-votes and abstentions will have no effect on the outcome of each proposal.
 Brokers, banks and other nominees generally have discretionary authority to vote on the ratification of the appointment of an independent registered public accounting firm (Proposal 2); thus, we do not expect any broker non-votes on this matter.